morfeus77/MiSTerTools/README.md

 **To Do**

-Make the mralist python script run from MiSTeR itself.
+Make the mralist python script run from MiSTer itself.